zpv8bq/ising/README.md

 * ising1d_vs_T: Metropolis simulation of cooling a 1d lattice, see ising1d_vs_T.cpp

 Complete the exercise for make plots of M,E,C in the 2d lattice using simulated annealing. <br>
-(PHYS5630 only) Also generate the plots using Wang-Landau sampling.